We Value Your Privacy

 We understand that health information about you is personal.
 We are committed to protecting health information about you.
 We create a record of the care and services you receive at Noble.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This Notice applies to all records of your care generated by Noble.
 Other Health Care Rehabilitation Facilities may have different policies or notices regarding use and disclosure of your health information.

 This Notice will tell you about the ways in which we may use and disclose health information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of health information.
 We are required by law to:

 - Make sure that health information that identifies you is kept private.

-- Give you this Notice of our legal duties and privacy practices with respect to health information about you and
+- Give you this Notice of our legal duties & privacy practices with respect to health information.

 - Follow the terms of the Notice that is currently in effect.

-As Required By Law We will disclose health information about you when required to do so by federal, state or local law.
+As Required By Law We will disclose health information when required by federal, state, or local law.

 To Avert a Serious Threat to Health or Safety We will use and disclose health information about you when we have a “Duty to Report” under state or federal law, because we believe that it is necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.

 Public Health Risks We will disclose health information about you for public health reporting required by federal or state law.
 These activities generally include: